awatahirqa/ims-demo/README.md

 **Open the project**

 1. In the main folder 'src/main/java' Open > Ims.java
-2. Scroll down until you see init("jdbc:mysql://
+2. Scroll down until you see init("jdbc:mysql:// declaring your connection point
-3. change the localhost to your desired Database location
+3. change the connection point to your desired Database location

 ## Built With